 - Review your progress daily to make sure you’re on track

 According to NerdWallet research, credit card debt climbs to $911 billion.

 Credit card debt is no joke, but the best way to avoid it is by having no credit cards.
 Unfortunately, this is easier said than done.
 Instead, aim to only have 1–3 active credit cards.

-It can take weeks, months or even years for your to become credit card debt free.
-But, once you pay off your credit card debt you’ll stay out debt, knowing how hard you’ve worked to get out.
+It can take weeks, months, or even years for you to become credit card debt free.
+But, once you pay off your credit card debt you’ll stay out of debt, knowing how hard you’ve worked to get out.

 Stay on top of your credit